baseapp/wpoven_pluginswitcher/source/README.txt

 To activate & deactivate a plugin using WPOven Plugin Switcher, go to the WPOven Plugin Switcher settings page and select the "Status, Rule Type, Select Plugins, Plugin Status" option for the plugin you want to activate or deactivate.

 == Changelog ==

+= 1.1.1 =
+* Prevent the plugin switcher from running on the frontend to improve page load performance.

 = 1.1.0 =
 * Prevent deactivation of WPOven Plugin Switcher.